 Future educational opportunities

-Regionally accredited schools only accept transfer credits and degrees from other regionally accredited schools.
-Therefore, if a student attends an unaccredited or nationally accredited school and decides to transfer to a regionally accredited college, their previously earned credits would not be recognized at the new school, and they would have to repeat those courses.
+Regionally accredited schools only accept credits and degrees from other regionally accredited schools.
+Therefore, if a student attends an unaccredited or nationally accredited institution and decides to transfer to a regionally accredited college, their new institution won’t recognize any previously earned credits, and they’ll have to repeat those courses.

-Similarly, if a student earns a bachelor’s degree at an unaccredited or nationally accredited school, they would not be eligible for a master’s program at an institution with regional accreditation.
+Similarly, if a student earns a bachelor’s degree at an unaccredited or nationally accredited school, they would not be eligible for a graduate degree program at an institution with regional accreditation.

 Job and professional criteria

 Many employers also prefer candidates with degrees from accredited schools and, in some cases, accredited programs.
-This requirement reassures employers that the individuals they consider have received quality education in the appropriate areas.
-Additionally, in certain professions, such as education, counseling, and nursing, students must attend accredited schools (and programs) in order to qualify for the professional licenses or certifications they need to work in their fields.
+This requirement reassures employers that the individuals they hire received a quality education in the appropriate areas.
+Additionally, in certain professions, students must attend an accredited college and program to be eligible for the professional licenses or credentials they need to work in their field.

 How to Check an Online College’s Accreditation Status